YuxinSongprog/mvRunKing/README.md

 ## Association Tests

-Currently GEMMAX takes only PLINK BED types of input format.<br>
+Currently GEMMAX takes only PLINK BED types of input format.
 We can specify a different column for association tests by using “-n [num]”, where “-n 1” uses the original first column as phenotypes, and “-n 2” uses the second column, and so on.

 The basic usages for association analysis are:
 ```